-- visually all aerobatic recoveries to confirm they are flown to the aerobatic minima rather than Flypast minima - b) When aircraft blend between aerobatic and Flypast minima as described above, the FDD / FCC should see a definite reduction in aircraft pitch rate while the aircraft is still above minimum aerobatic height as the pilot relaxes and enters a gentle descent to the lower Flypast height.
-If the aircraft is pitching hard throughout the final portion of the recovery and only achieves level at Flypast height, the pilot has clearly not met the requirement to be able to level off at aerobatic minima
+- i) A straight climb from minimum Flypast height into an Aerobatic Manoeuvre shall be flown at no more than 30 degrees pitch angle until passing minimum aerobatic height - ii) When easing down to Flypast height after an aerobatic recovery the aircraft shall remain straight and at no more than 30 degrees pitch angle36.
+It is important that FDD / FCC monitor visually all aerobatic recoveries to confirm that linked aerobatic manoeuvres are flown to the aerobatic minima rather than Flypast minima - b) When aircraft blend between aerobatic and Flypast minima as described above, the FDD / FCC should see a definite reduction in aircraft pitch rate while the aircraft is still above minimum aerobatic height as the pilot relaxes and enters a gentle descent to the lower Flypast height.
+If the aircraft is pitching hard throughout the final portion of the recovery and only achieves level at Flypast height, the pilot has clearly not met the requirement to be able to level off at aerobatic minima.